Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-A marine sediment consisting primarily of the skeletons of diatoms (microscopic free-swimming algae that build their ornate 'silica houses' from SiO2 in sea water).
+Diatomaceous earth (DE) is a marine sediment consisting primarily of the skeletons of diatoms (microscopic free-swimming algae that build their ornate 'silica houses' from SiO2 in seawater).

 Related Information